Business Ethics: The Trustworthy Steward By Rich Howard

 Contemporary leadership models available to Christian business people are steeped in the conviction that owners and stakeholders have rights to the business that often conflict with what might benefit customers, employees, the community at large, and even what might be best for the business’s health.
 Leading as a steward will help Christian business professionals balance the perceived rights of owners, stakeholders, employees, and the community by realizing the entire organization and business process is entrusted to their care as a steward, not as the rightful owner.

 Ethical behavior outwardly demonstrates a person’s inner desires, thoughts, and identity.
 Therefore, a Christian leader’s ethical character reflects his core identity as a steward of Christ.
 Leaders can successfully move from an attitude of ownership to stewardship by:

 - moving their focus from self to others

 - channeling their power for the benefit of followers and stakeholders

-The organization, stakeholders, employees, followers, and finances all belong to God; therefore, the leader responds as a trustee and representative of the true owner, resulting in God honoring, ethical decision-making.
+The organization, stakeholders, employees, followers, and finances belong to God; therefore, the leader responds as a trustee and representative of the valid owner, resulting in God-honoring ethical decision-making.

 What is Christian Leadership Alliance?